SkepticMystic/breadcrumbs-docs/Guides/Layered Daily Notes.md

 This guide will show you how to create a layered hierarchy of Daily, Monthly, and Yearly Notes.
-The end result will allow you to quickly traverse through your Daily Notes, and see them in the context of the month and year they belong to.
+The end result will allow you to quickly move through your Daily Notes, and see them in the context of the month and year they belong to.

 ```mermaid
 flowchart BT